janssen70/datacollection/wsl/README.md

 WSL, Windows Subsystem for Linux, can be seen as virtual machine running Linux.
 Windows runs as the Host OS and Linux as the Guest OS.
 WSL takes care of integration between Host and Guest.
 The datacollection tools run nicely on WSL 2, and mirrored network mode.
 Mirrored network mode allows the Windows host and Linux virtual machine to share the same external IP address.
+This makes it possible that services inside the Linux guest are reachable from outside.

 Mirrored mode is enabled by creating a configfile.
 To get there, type %UserProfile% in the Windows Explorer location bar.